redhat-openstack/website/source/documentation/frequently-asked-questions.html.md

 ## How do I deploy RDO?

 Packstack, an installation utility which uses Puppet modules to deploy OpenStack, is the primary tool for deploying RDO.
-Instructions on enabling the RDO Yum repository and installing RDO with Packstack are available on the DOWNLOAD_PAGE.
+Instructions on enabling the RDO Yum repository and installing RDO with Packstack are available on the [ quick start](Quickstart) page.

 ## Where can I find help with RDO?